 Map of the Shark Valley Area, courtesy of the National Park Service

 Shark Valley is located on the Tamiami Trail (Highway 41), about 25 miles west of the Florida Turnpike and 70 miles east of Naples.
 While here, the 15-mile (out and back) trip is only accessible via tram, walking or by bicycle.
+Halfway through the loop is a 45-foot observation tower that allows you to see sweeping vistas of the surrounding Everglades.

 When visiting the Shark Valley Area, some ideas on what to see include: